Squirrels, bees could get US aid but not Yellowstone’s bison

 The U.S. Fish and Wildlife Service rebuffed calls for special protections for Yellowstone bison in 2015 but was forced to reconsider under a U.S. District Court order issued last year.

-The finding Thursday did not give any reasons for the latest rejection.
-Federal officials have previously said the animals are resilient enough and Yellowstone's herds large enough to be in no immediate danger of extinction.
+The park's slaughter program, along with hunting of the animals in Montana, is meant to prevent the spread of the disease brucellosis, which can cause bison, elk and cattle to abort their young.

-U.S. Fish and Wildlife Service spokesman Ivan Vicente referred questions to a regional representative of the agency in Denver who did not immediately respond for comment.
+"The overall numbers of bison are stable despite culling and the presence of brucellosis," Strickland said, adding that the park has as many bison as it can hold.

-Regarding the Mount Graham red squirrel of western Arizona, officials agreed to consider whether more habitat protections are needed.
-Weighing a mere 8 ounces, the squirrels are found solely in the Pinaleno Mountains of western Arizona.
+Regarding the Mount Graham red squirrel of eastern Arizona, officials agreed to consider whether more habitat protections are needed.
+Weighing a mere 8 ounces, the squirrels are found solely in the Pinaleno Mountains.

-Fires, roads and developments including a University of Arizona telescope complex have shrunk the squirrel's range.
+Fires, roads and developments including a University of Arizona telescope complex have impacted the squirrel's range.
 An estimated 75 remain in the wild.

 Wildlife advocates contend the squirrels' only hope is the removal of the telescopes, some nearby recreational cabins and a bible camp in the area.